ColtMcG1/Mainstage/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.

-Please ensure that your code adheres to the project's coding standards and includes appropriate tests.
+Please ensure that your code adheres to the project's coding standards and includes appropriate tests, documentation, and comments.

 ## License